 To edit the details of an existing note template:

 You’re already using the Report Template Properties for automatic validation, right?
-We’ve extended the Issue fields and Evidence fields even further to help make your life easier.
-Use the report template propererties to automatically generate a template from your Issue or Evidence fields.
+We’ve extended the Issue fields, Evidence fields, and Content blocks even further to help make your life easier.
+Use the report template propererties to automatically generate a template from your Issue, Evidence, or Content Block fields.

 Define the Issue fields in your Report Template Properties:

 When you manually create an Issue, select Default for template in the dropdown of note template options.

 Dradis will automatically pull in the Issue fields from your Report Template Properties to create your Issue template.